 Some Cubs profiled for PED testing?
 Random is random, MLB insists

-PITTSBURGH – In the wake of Pirate outfielder Starling Marte’s steroid suspension last week, Cubs first baseman Anthony Rizzo spoke out strongly, saying baseball needs to increase its testing for performance enhancing drugs.
+PITTSBURGH — In the wake of Pirates All-Star outfielder Starling Marte’s steroid suspension last week, Cubs first baseman Anthony Rizzo spoke out strongly, saying baseball needs to increase its testing for performance-enhancing drugs.

 “I haven’t been tested once this season,” Rizzo said, correcting himself to include the mandatory test every player takes during spring training.
 “Other than that, I’ve had a solid two months of, you know, random [process without being tested].
 And I’ll probably be drug tested in the next week now because I’m saying this.”